 DocuSign Support suggests you thoroughly read and understand the following prior to enabling a Document Retention policy or using Envelope Purge.

 Important Functionality Notes & Frequent Misconceptions

 - Envelopes cannot be removed from the purge queue individually by you via the web application nor by DocuSign Support.
 The only exception would be by way of an API integration.
 Additionally, this exception only applies to envelopes put in the purge queue via API or Targeted Purge.
 Envelopes put into the purge queue by Document Retention cannot be removed via API.

 - Envelopes can be removed from the purge queue via the web app only if they were put there by Document Retention.
-To do so, you must disable Document Retention entirely by changing its setting to 'Always retain documents from completed envelopes'.
+To do so, you must disable Document Retention entirely by disabling (un-checking) the setting, 'Enable document retention policy' and clicking Save.

 - Envelopes put into the purge queue by Targeted Purge cannot be removed via the web app -- only via a custom API integration.